angiethebulldog/angiethebulldog/README.md

-- 👋 Hi, I’m @angiethebulldog
+- Hi, I’m @angiethebulldog.
-- 👀 I’m interested in ...
+- I’m interested in code development.
-- 🌱 I’m currently learning scripting...
-- 📫 What’s inside (highlights)
+- I’m partnering with different AI models with my codes.
-- Obey when your lower back start "speaking" to you...
+- Currently, am obeying my lower back as it is "speaking" to me...so this is what am creating now...

-- Ergonomic Calculater with Live unit conversion
-- When you toggle Centimeters/Inches, all entered numbers (height, desk, chair, seat depth) are converted immediately.
-Placeholders and unit tags update too.
+- Ergonomic Calculater with Live unit conversion which can toggle between Centimeters/Inches.
+All entered numbers (height, desk, chair, seat depth) are converted immediately.

-- Responsive design
-- A CSS grid collapses from two columns to one on small screens (@media (max-width: 640px)), with comfortable padding and accessible focus styles.
+- Specification: A CSS grid collapses from two columns to one on small screens (@media (max-width: 640px)), with comfortable padding and accessible focus styles.Same ergonomics logic with Seat height: 0.30 × user's height.
+Keyboard height: 0.42 × user's height.
+Seat depth: 0.23 × user's height.
+With the same keyboard-tray and footrest recommendations.

-- Same ergonomics logic
-- Ideal dimensions use your formulas:

-- Seat height: 0.30 × height
-- Keyboard height: 0.42 × height
-- Seat depth: 0.23 × height
-- With the same keyboard-tray and footrest recommendations.